jkominek/piano-conversion/DESIGN.md

 cabling and jacks.)
 Having two twisted pairs permits full duplex communication.

-The same cable also carries 12V power.
-Each board includes a single switching regulator to bring the 12V down to 5V.
-From there the 3.3V digital and analog power planes are fed by linear regulators, to minimize noise on those rails.
-Each linear regulator is tied to both of its relevant power planes with multiple vias, for thermal reasons.
+The same cable also carries ~5V power.
+Each board includes a single switching regulator to bring the 5V down to 3.3V.
+The 3.3V analog power plane is produced by a linear regulator, to reduce noise on the rail.

 The board can be populated with optional components to make it into a USB device.
 This isn't expected to be necessary, but may be more convenient during the sensor calibration process.
-A second UART is also brought out to 0.100" header pins.
+Two additional UARTs are brought out to 0.100" header pins.
+Just in case.

 Programming is performed over the JTAG header, intended for use with the ST-Link/v2 programmer.